SishaarRao/sfmovies/README.md

 # sfmovies
-API for movies shot in San Francisco
+RESTful API for movies shot in San Francisco